What it does: Commercial law

 Herbert Smith Freehills has a long-standing tradition of providing pro bono legal services which has developed into a broader program of volunteering and charitable giving that involves a much wider range of people across the firm.
 Currently, the firm focuses on pro bono work that creates social inclusion, builds capacity in communities of need and helps fights climate change.
 At any one time, Herbert Smith Freehills may be providing free legal assistance to disadvantaged individuals, the governments of developing nations, NGOs and global charities.

 Like many law firms, Herbert Smith Freehills offers its graduate positions to those who have completed a clerkship with the firm.
-The process for a clerkship involves applying online via cvMail.
-Your application should include abrief cover letter, current CV and a recent copy of your academic transcript.
+The process for a clerkship involves applying online via the careers website.
+Your application should include a brief cover letter, current CV and a recent copy of your academic transcript.
 Applicants are asked to answer some questions about your interest in commercial law generally and Herbert Smith Freehills specifically.
-The next stages involve an online assessment, attending an informal event with Herbert Smith Freehills lawyers and doing an interview.
-When applying for either a clerkship or a graduate position you’ll be required to complete an online psychological assessment.
+The next stages involve an online psychometric assessment, attending an informal event with Herbert Smith Freehills lawyers and doing an interview.

 The firm’s graduate program is designed to develop your skills as a commercial lawyer.
 It involves three rotations across different practice groups and both formal development opportunities and on-the-job training from colleagues and partners.
 You’ll get a ‘trainee buddy’, regular feedback and performance reviews in the middle and the end of your rotations to ensure you understand how you’re doing in your development.